 - Contributing to simulation scenario research and updating;

-- Researching and contributing to ICONS’ social media presence (Facebook, Twitter, LinkedIn);
+- Drafting content to help bolster ICONS’ social media presence (Facebook, Twitter, LinkedIn);

 - Curating resources and data sets for the ICONS’ Research Library;